 In the late 70’s, a new committee, headed by chairman Mr. Aklilu Yimtatu was formed to administer the federation.
 The major achievements of this era were the staging of the first Abebe Bikila Marathon and the national cross country championships.
 At this moment Ethiopia also participate in the world cross country championships for the first time in 1984.

 Mr. Tefera Wasihun,

 Captain Halefom Miruts,

 Mr. Mulugeta H/Mariam were also among the presidents who led EAF.

 This executive committee was also responsible for overseeing many developmental activities of the Federation.
 Construction of the first athletics track, education and hiring of coaches, and major improvement in working procedures were all hallmarks of the early 80’s.

 Many years later, the Ethiopian Athletics Federation now has semi-professional organizational structure.
 It is headed by a nine-member Executive Committee including 2 athletes’ representatives which contain a President, Vice President, and an Honorary Treasurer.

 Mrs. Bisrat Gashawtena was the only female president from 2002 – 2012 in the history of EAF.
 From 2012 – 2016 EAF was led by Mr. Alebachew Nigussie.
 Starting from 2016 since then EAF shifted to be led by elite and renowned athletes.
 And Major Athlete Haile G/Silassie became the first athlete to be president of EAF from 2016 since now.
 A full-time General Secretary takes care of the day-to-day activities of the federation which now includes four departments- Technical, Public Relations, Development Activities, and Administration and Finance.

-In recent years, BPR was inaugurated and EAF has been structured in five departments including the Ethiopian Athletics Federation General Secretary office /GSO/,
+In recent years, BPR was recalibrated and inaugurated by EAF and EAF has been structured in five departments including the Ethiopian Athletics Federation General Secretary Office /GSO/,

 - General Secretary office